Tel Aviv Port is a lovely place for all types of outings. There are restaurants, shops, various attractions, parks, and sports. Let’s begin exploring!

 There are many shops and restaurants.
 But there are also businesses, spaces for exhibitions and of course the Tel Aviv Port Market.

-If you are looking for a complete list of restaurants and shops, then you can find it on the official site (only in Hebrew).
+If you are looking for a complete list of restaurants and shops, you can find it on the official site (only in Hebrew).
+And in this guide, I will list all of them, only the best ones.

 Port Market in Tel Aviv was opened in 2008.
 And it is the first one to open and start a new trend of “new” markets.